kevinawei/spirals/README.md

 I tried using multiple activation functions such as sigmoid, but found that relu was ultimately the best for my model.

-See spiral.csv for output coordinate guesses and spirals.png for a graph of the output
+See in output folder spiral.csv for output coordinate guesses and spirals.png for a graph of the output